Can Dogs Eat Whipped Cream? Nutritional Facts & Tips

 Whipped cream should never be a daily food for your dog.
 It has little nutritional value to your furry friend.
 Also, it is packed with calories that can lead to unhealthy weight gain.

 Offering substantial amounts of whipped cream in one serving or offering the treat too frequently can have negative health implications.
-For instance, a medium-sized dog only requires 14 grams of fat daily.
+For instance, a medium-sized dog only requires about 14 grams of fat daily1.
 Providing a cup of pressurized whipped cream containing roughly 13 grams of fat means your furry friend should not have more fat for the day.

 Whipped cream is made from whole milk, which can cause gas, diarrhea, and bloating in lactose-intolerant dogs.
 If your dog’s tummy cannot stand milk products, you must not offer whipped cream, not even in small amounts.